Pre-action protocol for resolution of package travel claims

 (2)no letter of claim has been sent to the defendant before 7th May 2018;

-(4)the claimant values the claim at not more than £25,000 on a full liability basis including pecuniary loss but excluding interest (‘the upper limit’).
+(4)the claimant values the claim at not more than £25,000 on a full liability basis including pecuniary loss but excluding interest (‘the upper limit’), and

 4.2 This Protocol ceases to apply to a claim where, at any stage, the claimant notifies the defendant the claim has been revalued at more than the upper limit.
-However, the spirit, if not the letter of this Protocol should still be followed for claims which could potentially be allocated to the multi-track.
+However, the spirit, if not the letter of this Protocol should still be followed for claims which could potentially be allocated to the multi-track or the intermediate track (or small claims track).

 4.3 This Protocol does not apply to a claim—